OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   ```
   sudo pip3 install adafruit-circuitpython-epd
   ```
+Depending on the Python servers you need, do look into the specific code to see what to install with `pip3`...
+The above is here for the `e-ink bonnet`.
+That would be another one for a `SSD1306` (for example).

   - Setup Hotspot (if needed), as explained [here](./HOTSPOT.md).
   - Expand the archive, using a command like `tar -xzvf nmea-dist.tar.gz`
   - Modify the `/etc/rc.local` to start the server when the server boots,